1.) Put Yourself in an Image Buyer's Shoes

 Think like them.
 For example, if you were looking for images to illustrate a travel feature on Morocco, what keywords would you use to find a suitable image?

-A buyer may use keywords based on the following...
+A buyer may use tags based on the following...

 It is a must to keyword a location-specific image with that particular area, city, region, and country.
 Ask yourself also, does the image show a noteworthy street, famous landmark or building?

 All of this information is important and should be included in the keywords.